yizhouf743/TILE/README.md

 We will optimize and clean up the code in this repo.

 # Network setting on Linux:
 The networkconfig.sh is developed based on [Cheetah](https://github.com/Alibaba-Gemini-Lab/OpenCheetah/tree/main/scripts).
 Run sudo ./networkconfig.sh lan to simulate the communication network in a LAN environment on one machine.
-We provide three network setting options: lan/wan/mobile_US_avg for lab environments.
+We provide three network setting options: lan/wan/mobile_US_avg for experiment.